 1 – Margarine

-2 – Standard Icing
+3 – Standard Icing

+Sugar and milk will be your consistency controllers.
 When you use more sugar, you will get a thicker frosting.
 When you use more milk, you will get a runnier, thinner frosting.

-You can also make your frosting in advance of your baking for convenience.
+Make your frosting in advance of your baking for convenience.
 Just make sure that you store it at room temperature and cover it securely with plastic wrap until you are ready to use it.

 4 – Coconut Oil

-In order to solidify your coconut oil, you will want to place it in the fridge.
+To solidify your coconut oil, you will want to place it in the fridge.
 When it sets up, you can use it in place of the butter when it comes to your buttercream frosting.

-Your frosting will also be sensitive to warmer temperatures so when your cake is done baking, give it time to cool down completely.
+Keep in mind that your frosting will also be sensitive to warmer temperatures.
+So, when your cake is done baking, give it time to cool down completely.
 If it is still warm, the icing will run and make for an uneven texture.

 It might seem tedious but using coconut oil can be a great alternative to butter and give you the same type of consistency that butter would while providing a little pop of coconut to your frosting.